AliElDerawi/MyShoeCollection/README.md

 # ShoeStore

+ShoeStore is an app designed to help users catalog and bookmark their favorite shoes, providing a simple and organized way to save and manage a personalized shoe collection.
-SheoStore is an app for bookmarking your favorite shoes.
-It was developed for the **Udacity Android Kotlin Developer Nanodegree Program**.
+It was developed as the first Project of the **Udacity Android Kotlin Developer Nanodegree Program**.

-The main features of this realese are:
+The main features of this release are:
 * Implement MVVM Design Pattern and Clean Architecture.
 * Ability to create your own bookmarked shoes list and save Data inside SharedViewModel.
 * Using the App in Landscape and Portrait mode without any data missing or reloading the data.